Vishal9662/Employee_Management/README.md

 # Employee_Management
-I created this project with SpringBoot
+I created this project with SpringBoot, HTML, CSS, Javascript, Hibernate, and MySql.